Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool performs a permanent forget with a full cascade (delete primary, remove KG triples, demote related memories, log audit trail).
-It distinguishes from sibling tools like store_memory or promote_memory by specifying the destructive and cascading nature.
-The usage context is explicitly provided.
+The description specifies a clear verb ('forget') and resource ('memory') with a detailed cascade of actions (delete primary entry, remove KG triples, demote related memories, log audit trail).
+It distinguishes itself from sibling tools like store_memory or search_memory by describing a unique destructive operation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.